 Hosting the SKA

-The SKA-Low telescope will be located at our Murchison Radio-astronomy Observatory (MRO), a world-class site for radio astronomy in the Australian outback.
-The MRO currently hosts three instruments and we are preparing it for SKA-Low.
+The SKA-Low telescope will be located at our observatory on Wajarri Yamaji country, a world-class site for radio astronomy in the Australian outback.
+The site currently hosts three instruments and construction is well underway for the SKA-Low telescope.

 Building the SKA

 An instrument as large and complex as SKA-Low requires a broad range of innovative technologies to make it work.
 We both lead and contribute to a number of technology and infrastructure work packages associated with SKA-Low.

 Using the SKA

 CSIRO researchers pioneered radio interferometry, the technique the SKA telescopes use, and have continued to contribute to the advancement of radio astronomy ever since.
 We have contributed to SKA design and science since conception.